 An air conditioner’s filters, coils, and fins require regular maintenance for it to function effectively and efficiently throughout its years of use.
-Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy use steadily increases.
-It is important to ensure you notice the signs that it needs a cleaning/maintenance before more issues arise, which can only be resolved through an HVAC repair.
+Neglecting necessary maintenance ensures a steady decline in air conditioning performance while energy uses steadily increases.
+It is important to ensure you notice the signs that need cleaning/maintenance before more issues arise, which can only be resolved through an HVAC repair.

 Signs your AC needs a clean

 Regularly cleaning your air conditioner is important for overall efficiency and functioning.
 As an additional plus, it will help remove the dust and dirt, mold, and mildew that builds up deep within the machine, spreading germs through your environment.

 Here are a few obvious signs that your AC needs cleaning immediately: